 Did you know that a 1679 Two Guinea gold coin sold for $42,000 at auction recently.

 Do you care?
 Well as a physical precious metals investor you shouldn’t.

-Unless you are a professional or an expert hobbyist we suggest avoiding numismatics, that is rare collectible coins.
+Unless you are a professional trader or an expert hobbyist we suggest avoiding collectible coins (numismatics).
 Profits can be made from buying the right coin at the right time at the right auction but this is a different proposition than investing in coins solely for their gold and silver content.